ACCURACY OF INFORMATION

 The University of California, in accordance with applicable federal and state law and the university’s nondiscrimination policies, does not discriminate on the basis of race, color, national origin, religion, sex (including sexual harassment), gender identity, pregnancy/childbirth and medical conditions related thereto, disability, age, medical condition (cancer-related), ancestry, marital status, citizenship, sexual orientation, or status as a Vietnam-era veteran or special disabled veteran.
 This nondiscrimination policy covers student admission, access and treatment in university programs and activities.
 It also covers faculty (Senate and non-Senate) and staff in their employment.
-Inquiries may be directed as follows—age discrimination or disability discrimination and access: Derek Coates, 510-642-2795; sex discrimination and sexual harassment: Denise Oldham, 510-643-7985; other inquiries: Equity Standards and Compliance Office, 510-642-2795.
+Inquiries may be directed as follows—age discrimination or disability discrimination and access: Derek Coates, 510-642-2795; sex discrimination and sexual harassment: Denise Oldham, 510-643-7985; other inquiries: Office of Ethics, Risk and Compliance Services, 510-642-2795.

 RESERVATION OF RIGHT TO MODIFY